SuperStar Lotto Review

 So here’s exactly how to play – choose 6 main numbers from a pool of 1 to 90.
 The additional SuperStar number is chosen from the very same pool.

-SuperStar players can either choose their own numbers or opt for automatic random selections.
+SuperStar players can choose their own numbers or opt for automatic random selections.
 Because of the SuperStar number added to the main 6, there are additional eight prize categories that SuperEna players don’t benefit from.
 The charge for playing SuperStar is slightly higher than the standard price of the SuperEna tickets, but the possible multiplier justifies the additional spending.

 Prize Tiers, Winning Distributions, and Odds